Interviews

 Best Email Templates for Following Up After an Interview

-CEOs at startups appreciate it when candidates follow up and break the typical cycle of waiting for feedback.
+CEOs appreciate it when candidates follow up and break the typical cycle of waiting for feedback.
 Well, at least that’s what our CEO at Rezi has to say.

-Now, we’ll go through the best email templates to follow up after an interview.
-These are the only follow-ups you’ll ever need.
+With that said, let’s go through the best email templates to follow up after an interview (aka, the only follow-ups you’ll ever need).

 Simple Follow-Up